saroamirkhanyan/compress-images-tool/README.md

 # Compressor
-## Compressor is Nodejs tool for compressing images
+## Compressor is tool for compressing images